2017 Ioniq Electric Review: Hyundai’s All-New EV Hatchback

 Interior Space

-Interior space is good for four adults, despite a sloping roof that looks ready to shortchange those riding in the back.
+The interior space is suitable for four adults, despite a sloping roof that looks ready to shortchange those riding in the back.
 Rearward visibility is disappointing, thanks to the split rear window and blind spots created by the C-pillars.

 Driving Impressions